ember-learn/super-rentals-tutorial/src/chapters/14-provider-components.md

  });
 ```

-* Notice that we extracted our setup (`setProperties`) into the before hooks.
-Also added a new test that uses the `fillIn` test helper.
+Great!
+In the process of adding this test, we'll notice that we also extracted our setup (`setProperties`) into the before hooks.
+We also added used the `fillIn` test helper in our newly-added test.

+> Zoey says...
+>
-* Zoey Says... this search is not perfect.
-For example, it should be case-insensitive and it should also allow you to search by city, category, type, or description.
-See if you can improve on this.
+> This search fucntionality is not perfect.
+Ideally, it would also be case-insensitive and allow you to search by city, category, type, or description.
+If you're looking for a challenge, see if you can improve on our search!

 ```run:command hidden=true cwd=super-rentals
 yarn test